Course price: £895 for both days, £480 for one day

 - List the steps necessary to perform aseptic advanced ultrasound-guided MSK Interventions.

-- Stuart Wildman, Extended Scope Physiotherapist and MSK Sonographer
+- Stuart Wildman, Extended Scope Physiotherapist/MSK Sonographer and course director

 - Dr Daniel Fascia, Consultant MSK Radiologist